-Instructions < Return Home Take Survey >> Team-Maker collects information about you and your classmates to by your instructor.
-For the best teaming experience, please answer Your responses to the survey questions are considered confidential form teams according to criteria specified each question completely and accurately.
+Instructions << Return Home Take Survey >> Team-Maker collects information about you and your classmates to by your instructor.
+For the best teaming experience, please answer Your responses to the survey questions are considered confidentia r each question completely and accurately.